Paralympic Games: Funding

 Starting at the 1992 Summer Paralympics, recent games have also been supported by contributions from major sponsors.
 Unlike the Olympics, where the IOC mandates that arenas be clean of sponsor logos, the Paralympics do allow the logos of official sponsors to be displayed inside arenas and on uniforms.

 Media coverage

-While the Olympic Games have experienced tremendous growth in global media coverage since the 1984 Summer Paralympics, the Paralympics have been unable to maintain a consistent international media presence.
+While the Olympic Games have experienced tremendous growth in global media coverage since the 1984 Summer Paralympics, the Paralympics had been slower to develop a consistent mainstream media presence.
+In June 2023, IPC executives noted that interest in the Paralympics had been improving among broadcasters, citing that it had already reached rights deals for the 2024 Summer Paralympics covering 75% of the world over a year in advance (in comparison to 2020, where many deals were made "last minute"), and that it had been pushing for broader coverage and increased rights fees since broadcasters were starting to "[realize] that [the Paralympics are] actually a great sporting event", and not treat them as a low-effort obligation bundled with their Olympics rights.
+Unlike the Olympics, the IPC holds the digital rights to the Paralympics in some markets, allowing it to promote live coverage and other highlights via its own social media platforms to engage online audiences.

-Television broadcasts of Paralympic Games began in 1976, but this early coverage was confined to taped-delay releases to one nation or region.
+Television broadcasts of Paralympic Games began in 1976, but this early coverage was confined to tape-delayed broadcasts to one nation or region.
 At the 1992 Summer Paralympics, there were 45 hours of live coverage but it was available only in Europe.
 Other countries broadcast highlight packages during the Games.
 No meaningful improvements in coverage occurred until the 2000 Summer Paralympics in Sydney.